 USDZ is a 3D file format created by Pixar.
 It has been adopted by Apple as their format for AR applications on iOS AR Quick Look.

 When possible, Sketchfab automatically converts every downloadable model to glTF and USDZ formats.
 These files can be downloaded for free or purchased for use in your own applications.
-These files are also used to power Sketchfab's app-free AR for Enterprise.
+These files are also used to power Sketchfab's app-free AR.